 There are a number of schemes offering different fostering services such as long-term, emergency and short break fostering.

 Often the child will return home after staying in foster care, while others may stay in long-term foster care, some may be adopted and others will move on to live independently.

 Fostering for Adoption

-Fostering for Adoption places a child during the period of temporary local authority care with foster carers who are also approved as adopters.
+Fostering for Adoption places a child with fosters carers who are also approved as adopters.